breakside/JSKit/Documentation/Code/UIKit/WebAppOrganization.md

 fact, you could stop now and still have an app that works great because of the default bootstrapping behavior.

-The details of bootstrapping are defined elsewhere, but a few key concepts are
+The details of bootstrapping aren't important to know, but a few key concepts are
 important:

 - The application will be bundled into a single-page html app